john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 HRESULT QueryInterface(REFGUID pIID, void** ppvObject);
 ```

-All these methods will soon be explained, just understand that any COM interface is implicitly convertable to an `IUnknown*`.
-Similar to Java's `Java.lang.Object` type or .NET's `System.Object` type.
+All these methods will soon be explained - for now, just understand that any COM interface is implicitly convertable to an `IUnknown*`.
+Similar to Java's `Java.lang.Object` type or .NET's `System.Object` type, it acts as the base of all types in the ecosystem.

-You always work through COM objects with pointers.
-Never ever derefence them (if your language allows it, looking at you C).
-You will get horrible object slicing and inevitable mem corruption.
+> Note: You always work through COM objects with pointers.
+Never ever derefence them (if your language allows it).
+You will get horrible object slicing and inevitable mem corruption. :(

 ## Reference Counting

-COM objects are memory managed by reference counting. `AddRef` and `Release` are the 2 key methods here. `AddRef`, as the name suggests, increments the COM object's internal reference counter, and then it returns the *new* reference count. `Release` decrements the COM object's internal counter, and then it also returns the new reference count.
-Note that the documentation for `IUnknown` says these return values should only be relied upon for testing purposes, and not for general code (it isn't your business how many references a COM object has!).
+COM objects are memory-managed by reference counting, where the COM object stores how many references to it exist to control its lifetime, and then destroys itself when there are non left (never use `delete` on a COM interface!). `AddRef` and `Release` are the 2 methods used for manipulating reference counts. `AddRef`, as the name suggests, increments the object's internal reference counter, and then it returns the *new* reference count. `Release` decrements the COM object's internal counter, and then it also returns the new reference count (note that the documentation for `IUnknown` says these return values should only be relied upon for testing purposes, and not for general code (it isn't your business how many references a COM object has!)).
 If the call to `Release` results in the counter decrementing to 0, then the COM object's lifetime ends, and it is destroyed.
 Any further calls on the object are undefined behaviour (you can't "revive" it with an `AddRef` call).
 It is worth noting that the D3D12 debug layer frequently will warn you of double-releasing an object, but often will simply crash if you invoke other methods on a destroyed object.

 ## PrivateDate and object names